AlaeddineMessadi/is-or-not/README.md

 # utils-is

-A Set of `is` functions in JavaScript for checking on objects and types
+A Set of `is` and `isNot` functions in JavaScript for checking on objects and types